Astrill VPN Review 2023

 Astrill VPN is an excellent VPN service renowned for its ability to bypass the Great Firewall of China.
 It offers speedy and secure connections and is compatible with US Netflix.
-Headquartered in the Seychelles Islands, Astrill VPN isn’t a member of the Eyes Alliances, so it’s not required to share any user personal information with the government.
+Headquartered in Liechtenstein, Astrill VPN isn’t a member of the Eyes Alliances, so it’s not required to share any user information with the government.

 Regarding security, Astrill is a secure option for online browsing, using an AES-256 encryption cipher and four tunneling protocols.
 Its impressive security package includes a kill switch, port forwarding, and leak protection.
 Also, there has been no history of data leaks on Astrill VPN.